dev-academy-programme/a-day-in-the-life-book/javascript/README.md

 ### JavaScript Racer

 As an opportunity to put all of this new-found knowledge to use, let's build a JavaScript Racer game.
 Begin by using Git to clone the [JavaScript Racer repository](https://github.com/dev-academy-challenges/javascript-racer) and following the instructions.
+A shortened URL: [https://goo.gl/hcoqnG](https://goo.gl/hcoqnG).